Search our website

 It’s fairly common for couples that don’t have children together to lose contact, especially after 5 or 10 years of separation.

-It’s important to stress that even without the consent or agreement from your spouse, the divorce can be granted when based on 5 years separation, you may just be required to jump through another procedural hoop.
+It’s important to stress that even without the consent or agreement from your spouse, the divorce can be granted when based on 5 years of separation, you may just be required to jump through another procedural hoop.

 It is a myth that you can just get an automatic divorce after five years of separation without your spouse being involved.